Tetsuya3850/CS-Terminology/README.md

 Federation (or functional partitioning) splits up databases by function.
 For example, instead of a single, monolithic database, you could have three databases: forums, users, and products, resulting in divided and parallel read and write traffic to each database and therefore improving performance.
 Disadvantages include the necessity to update application logic to determine which database to read and write and joining data from two databases becoming more complex with a server link.

 ### Sharding
 Sharding distributes data across different databases such that each database only manages a subset of the data.
-Common ways to shard a table of users is either through the user's last name initial or the user's geographic location.
+Common ways to shard a table include, through alphabetical, geolocation, hash key, random (with lookup table).
 This results in divided and paralell read and write traffic, less replication, and more cache hits.
 Index size is also reduced.
 If one shard goes down, the other shards are still operational, although you'll want to add some form of replication to avoid data loss.
 Disadvantages include, data distribution can become lopsided in a shard (a set of power users on a shard could result in increased load to that shard), rebalancing adds additional complexity, and joining data from multiple shards is more complex.

 ### Relational Database
 A relational database is a set of tables.
 Each table consists of rows.
 A row is a set of columns, which could be of various types.
 The database schema must be predefined.
 Any changes in schema necessitates a migration procedure that can take the database offline or significantly reduce application performance.
 SQL is the language used to create and manipulate such databases.
 A key benefit of relational databases include support for ACID(Atomicity, Consistency, Isolation, Durability) transactions.